 (1) The Spur-Throated Grasshoppers

 These grasshoppers are identified by the presence of a tubercle or knob between their front legs (Figure 2).
-Three of the most economically important species are members of this group.
-They are the migratory grasshopper, packards grasshopper, and the two-striped grasshopper.
+Three of the most economically important species are members of this group, the migratory grasshopper, Packards grasshopper and the two-striped grasshopper.

 The Migratory Grasshopper (Melanoplus sanguinipes)

-Adult grasshoppers are brownish to yellowish in colour and approximately 23-28 mm (0.9 to 1.1 inches) long.
+Adult grasshoppers are brownish to yellowish and approximately 23-28 mm (0.9 to 1.1 inches) long.
 Their hind legs are marked with a series of black bands.
 (Figure 3).

 Because it is a mixed feeder, the migratory grasshopper thrives in weedy grain fields, cultivated pastures and hay fields.
 Large numbers may be found in crops adjacent to stubble fields, especially if these fields are cultivated in late spring and trap strips have not been used.
 Grasshoppers hatching in crops seeded on stubble fields feed on growing seedlings and damage may go unnoticed until extensive leaf chewing has taken place.
 Extensive head clipping may occur in late summer when much of the leafy vegetation has been eaten or has matured.

-These adult grasshoppers are gray to dark yellow in color and approximately 27-32 mm (1.1 to 1.3 inches) long.
+Adult grasshoppers are gray to dark yellow and approximately 27-32 mm (1.1 to 1.3 inches) long.
 Two light coloured stripes extend from just behind the eyes to the posterior margin of the thorax.
 The forewings are uniformly grey and lack distinctive stripes.
 The last two segments of the hind legs are blue-green (Figure 4).
-When newly hatched these grasshoppers are pale green to yellow-brown in colour, speckled with numerous small dark spots.
+When newly hatched these grasshoppers are pale green to yellow-brown, speckled with numerous small dark spots.

 Habitat and Food Supply

-This grasshopper prefers light textured soils with scanty grass cover and is similar in other respects to the migratory grasshopper.
+This grasshopper prefers light textured soils with scanty grass cover.

 Two-Striped Grasshopper (Melanoplus bivittatus)

-The adult grasshoppers are brownish or greenish in colour with black or brown markings.
+Adult grasshoppers are brownish or greenish with black or brown markings.
 They are approximately 26 – 40 mm (1.0 to 1.6 inches) in length.
 They have two pale stripes extending back from the eyes to the tip of the forewings.
 A solid longitudinal black stripe is evident on the hind legs (Figure 5).
-Immature grasshoppers are green to yellowish brown in colour.
+Immature grasshoppers are green to yellowish brown.